Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Evaluation

-\blue{Mobiprox approximation strategies are not restricted to a particular domain.
-Thus, we also demonstrate approximation adaptation of a DL model in the domain of spoken keyword recognition.
+Mobiprox approximation strategies are not restricted to a particular domain.
+Thus, we also demonstrate approximation adaptation of a SKR DL model.
 Understanding voice commands is a critical affordance in many ubiquitous computing settings, such as, for providing driving assistance, or smart home functionalities.

-From a number of DL models have been crafted for spoken keyword recognition we focus on CNN-based models introduced by Sainath and Parada~\cite{sainath2015convspeech}.
+From a number of DL models have been crafted for SKR we focus on CNN-based models introduced by Sainath and Parada~\cite{sainath2015convspeech}.
 The family of models presented in this work is light-weight, both in terms of memory usage and computation requirements, thus, well-suited for mobile devices.
 We adopt a particular PyTorch implementation of a model from this family consisting of two convolutional layers and one fully-connected layer with the softmax output presented in~\cite{tang2017honk}.
-The code accompanying~\cite{tang2017honk} already contains the DL model parameters obtained through training on the 80\% of the GSC dataset (validation on 10\%), and we reuse these parameters in our network instance.
+The code accompanying~\cite{tang2017honk} already contains the DL model weights obtained through training on the 80\% of the GSC dataset (validation on 10\%), and we reuse these weights in our model.
 This model is then funneled to Mobiprox's on-server and later on-device tuning on the ASUS Tinkerboard S to obtain a 10-point Pareto front of approximate configurations of the network.
 For tuning we use a half of the 10\% of the GSC that was not used for the training/validation.